jbpion/pgFlow/README.md

 # pgFlow
-A library for making data transformations easier in native Postgres.
+A declarative dataflow engine for PostgreSQL